Why are the facilities at Warrandyte Reserve being upgraded

 When will the final designs be ready?

-The final designs for Warrandyte Reserve upgrade are expected to be completed in early 2025.
+The final designs for Warrandyte Reserve upgrade are expected to be completed in August 2025.
 Subscribe to the Your Say Manningham page for further information as the project progresses.

 When will the works begin and how long will they take?